thevuong/next15-filterlist/STEPS.md

 ## Turn on staleTimes in next.config.js

 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
 We can cache this.
 - Cache the rsc payload for the route page.tsx (table) by turning on staleTimes in next.config.js.
+This is a Next.js 15 feature.
 - Show the result.
 Click the same twice.
-This is a Next.js 15 feature.

 ## Final demo

 - Reload page.
 Interact with tabs and filters while streaming in the server components as they load.
 Switch tabs back and fourth.
 Click multiple filters.
 Refresh the page.
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
-- And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions, the app is reloadable and shareable.
+- And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions.
 And there is a low amount of js, using it only where needed, the buttons work with onclick while we are streaming in the server components.
 - No useEffects or useStates in sight.
 We are making interactive apps without them in this new world of React and Next.js.

 ## Test lighthouse scores

+- Open second tab
 - FCP: FCP is better!
 Showing suspense fallbacks right away.
 - LCP: Its a lot better, but it's dependant on the project details so it's higher than FCP.
 - TBT: 0 since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.